thrasher-corp/gocryptotrader/exchanges/newexchange.md

 }
 ```

-Create a new variable, they are created at the top of ftx.go file:
+Create new consts to define endpoint strings, they are created at the top of ftx.go file:
 ```go
 const (
 	ftxAPIURL = "https://ftx.com/api"